 #3 Cornish Rex

-Another small cat breed is the affectionate Cornish Rex with their unique coat, cheerful personality, and large satellite-like ears.
+Another small cat breed is the affectionate Cornish Rex with its unique coat, cheerful personality, and large satellite-like ears.

 With a weight of around eight pounds, the Cornish Rex doesn’t seem like a tiny cat breed.

 That’s because the Cornish Rex has long legs, but you’ll feel how slender this cat is when you pick them up.